mousepawmedia/devdocs/network/source/index.rst

 IDEs and Editors
 ---------------------------

-We officially support five major code editors for our projects.
+We officially support four major code editors for our projects.
 Each language setup tutorial will independently discuss these options.

 If you can't decide on one, try :ref:`vscode`!